BES Utilities

-BES Utilities is a UK-based, independently owned group of companies, comprising Business Energy Solutions Ltd and BES Commercial Electricity Ltd. With offices based in Fleetwood, Lancashire, BES Utilities provides commercial electricity and gas to businesses across the United Kingdom.
+BES Utilities/Ruby Energy is a UK-based, independently owned group of companies, comprising Business Energy Solutions Ltd and BES Commercial Electricity Ltd. With offices based in Fleetwood, Lancashire, BES Utilities/Ruby Energy provides commercial electricity and gas to businesses across the United Kingdom.
+In July 2024 BES announced it was re-branding itself to Ruby Energy from August 2024.

 History

 Business Energy Solutions Ltd (trading as BES Commercial Gas) was established in 2002 and BES Commercial Electricity Ltd was established in 2009.
 BES Telecom Ltd was established in 2013 and subsequently sold in 2017.
-In November 2015, BES Utilities applied for a water services licence with the Water Industry Commission for Scotland.
+In November 2015, BES Utilities (as it was then) applied for a water services licence with the Water Industry Commission for Scotland.

 Company Growth

 Since its formation, BES has grown to become one of the largest employers on the Fylde coast, with over 250 employees.
 BES Utilities was featured in the 2017 London Stock Exchange Group’s 1000 companies to Inspire Britain report.
-BES Utilities was amongst four companies within the North West credited with being the most dynamic and fastest-growing SMEs (small to medium-sized enterprises) in the country.
+BES Utilities/Ruby Energy was amongst four companies within the North West credited with being the most dynamic and fastest-growing SMEs (small to medium-sized enterprises) in the country.
 In 2018 the company created an additional 50 new roles based at its Head Office in Fleetwood.

+It was revealed through the Andrew Pilley fraud trial that at least 86% of the contracts brokered to BES Utilities came through means of fraud, which was through a sham setup of 'independent brokers'.

-OFGEM & Trading Standards Investigation
+OFGEM Investigation

-BES Utilities were investigated by Office of Gas and Electricity Markets (Ofgem), who found that BES failed to explain in sufficient detail customer contract details and, in some cases, wrongly blocked 108 customers from switching suppliers.
+BES Utilities/Ruby Energy were investigated by Office of Gas and Electricity Markets (Ofgem), who found that BES failed to explain in sufficient detail customer contract details and, in some cases, wrongly blocked 108 customers from switching suppliers.
 The Ofgem investigation resulted in a fine of £2.00, with an agreed redress package of circa £980,000 paid by BES by way of a charitable donation to a debt advice charity and via compensation payments to a number of affected customers.

-On 28 July 2016, BES offices were raided by Trading Standards as part of an investigation into the alleged mis-selling of contracts by independent brokers.
-BES subsequently launched a £8.6 million claim for damages against Cheshire West and Chester Trading Standards in 2017.
-In September 2021 owner Andrew Pilley was charged with fraud and money laundering offences made through BES.
+In September 2023, it was announced that BES (now Ruby Energy) was once again under investigation by Ofgem, following the conviction and imprisonment of Andrew Pilley.

-Legal action
+Failed Legal actions

 In January 2018, BES Utilities settled a High Court case against two men, in which the company had alleged that they had made false claims about the company for three years.

-Following the hearing, in the High Court at Manchester, the defendants were issued with court orders containing penal notices.
-They gave undertakings to the court to cease their behaviour and remove any published reference to BES, its directors, employees, agents and representatives.
+In July 2017, BES Utilities commenced legal action against Trading Standards' prosecuting authority Cheshire West and Cheshire Council.
+The matter went to trial in November 2021, with Judgement handed down in August 2022 dismissing the entirety of the claims and finding serial dishonesty on behalf of BES, its Directors and Employees.